DisplayWrite 5

 This appears to be the final DOS version of DisplayWrite.
 There is also a DisplayWrite 5/2 for OS/2.

-It is still a text-mode program, but there is a seperate DisplayWrite Composer program that provides graphical previewing.
+It is still a text-mode program, but there is a separate DisplayWrite Composer program that provides graphical previewing.

 Product type